Nakkub/FapheroSP/README.md

 - Edit the "Game_Settings.txt" file to change settings to your liking
 - Launch the game from "main_game.exe"

+## Updating
+- To update, simply copy the everything in the new Faphero SP Ver.0.X folder into the old one.
+Left everything replace the old files.
+- The settings file is expanded every update, so you can't use the old one.
+If you delete it, playing the game will generate a new game settings file.

 ## Default Rules
 - Start each turn by pressing roll and get a number from 1 to 6
 - You will then move forward that many spaces and play the round asscociated the number on that space